krankit00/sfm_project/README.md

 ## Overview

-This project implements a Structure from Motion (SfM) based sparse pointcloud generator using OpenCV, Open3D, and PyTorch.
+This project implements a Structure from Motion (SfM) based sparse pointcloud generator using OpenCV, Open3D, PyTorch, and COLMAP.
 The tool can extract frames from a video, detect features, match them across consecutive frames, estimate camera motion, and generate a 3D point cloud representation.

 ## Features